 Melanonychia occurs more commonly in dark-skinned individuals (Fitzpatrick skin type V and VI).
 Studies suggest that nearly all Afro-Caribbeans will develop black-brown pigmentation of the nails by the age of 50.
 It may also be present in up to 20% of Japanese patients.
 White-skinned people are less commonly affected.

-Melanonychia can present in individuals of all ages, including children, and affects both genders equally.
+Melanonychia can present in individuals of all ages, including children, and affects both sexes equally.

 The nail (nail plate) is a hard and translucent structure that is not normally pigmented and is made of the skin protein, keratin.